-- Heritage Wind will pay more than $35 million in taxes, PILOT, and host community payments to the various taxing jurisdictions.
+- Heritage Wind will pay $35-$60* million in taxes, PILOT, and host community payments to the various taxing jurisdictions.

 - Other New York towns have used their wind farm income to lower taxes, improve local facilities, provide laptops to students, and more.